Party Wall Surveying Services

 The Party Wall Surveying Process

-The Party Wall Act 1996 covers three different types of work:
+The Party Wall etc Act 1996 covers three different types of work:

-- Excavations within 3m or 6m and to a depth lower that the adjoining owner’s (the neighbour’s) foundations
+- Excavations within 3m or 6m and to a depth lower than the adjoining owner’s (the neighbour’s) foundations

 The Party Wall Agreement procedure is in place to ensure that both the building owner and the adjoining owner are legally protected before, during and after the works.